vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-networks/Add-AriaNetworksLdapConfiguration.md

 ## Description

 The `Add-AriaNetworksLdapConfiguration` cmdlet adds a new LDAP configuration to VMware Aria Operations for Networks.
 The cmdlet connects to SDDC Manager using the -server, -user, and -password values:

 - Validates that network connectivity and authentication is possible to the SDDC Manager instance
-- Validates that network connectivity and authentication is possible to the VMware Aria Suite Lifecyle instance
+- Validates that network connectivity and authentication is possible to the VMware Aria Suite Lifecycle instance
 - Validates that network connectivity and authentication is possible to the VMware Aria Operations for Networks instance
 - Adds a new LDAP configuration to VMware Aria Operations for Networks.